We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 There are many considerations for those looking to buy contacts online.
 These factors include:

 Prices will vary greatly between brands and online retailers.
 A person should review the costs of lenses via different sites to see if they can find a price that suits their budget.

 There are many different types of contact lenses.
-Daily use lenses are lenses that people use and discard daily, while a person wears long-term lenses for longer periods, for example, every 2 weeks or monthly.
-The lenses that a person selects can affect the price and the number of boxes they need to order.
+Daily lenses are lenses that people use and discard every day, while a person wears long-term lenses for longer periods, for example, every 2 weeks or monthly.
+The lenses someone selects can affect the price and the number of boxes they need to order.

-A contact lens prescription will usually specify a specific brand or fit, so people may wish to speak with their doctor about choosing lenses from a different brand.
+A contact lens prescription usually specifies a specific brand or fit, so people may wish to speak with their doctor about choosing lenses from a different brand.

 A person needs to consider two main factors regarding brand reputation.
 The first focuses on the contact lens brand: Does it generally receive good or bad reviews from other customers?
-A person may wish to spend time exploring reviews of individual brands, many of which feature on sellers’ websites.
+An individual may wish to explore reviews of individual brands, many of which feature on sellers’ websites.